Hotel Bennett

 Planning Your Stay

 Hotel Bennett sits at 404 King Street, within walking distance of the French Quarter, the Charleston City Market, and the majority of the peninsula's dining destinations.
 The property manages its own multi-venue dining operation, which removes the need to book external restaurants for every meal, a practical convenience in a city where the leading tables regularly fill weeks ahead.
 The Star Wine List recognition (2026) suggests the bar and restaurant programs are worth engaging rather than bypassing in favor of outside reservations.
-For wellness-focused stays, the spa's five treatment rooms are a limited resource relative to the room count, so booking treatments at the time of hotel reservation rather than on arrival is the pragmatically sound approach.
+For wellness-focused stays, the spa's five treatment rooms are a limited resource relative to the room count, so booking treatments at the time of hotel reservation is the sound approach.
 Charleston's shoulder seasons, spring and fall, carry the most favorable booking conditions; summer's humidity and hurricane-season fringe in late summer through October are the variables that shift the calculus for guests with schedule flexibility.

 Reputation First